Nathan Buckley: Port Adelaide (SANFL)

 Buckley's footballing talents were noticed from an early age.
 He joined South Australian National Football League (SANFL) club Port Adelaide where, in 1992, he won his only senior premiership as well as the Magarey Medal (the SANFL's league best and fairest), the Jack Oatey Medal (best on ground in the SANFL Grand Final), and his club best and fairest.
+While playing for Port Adelaide he studied Town Planning for two years at the University of South Australia.

 Brisbane Bears

-In the 1991 AFL Draft struggling Australian Football League (AFL) club Brisbane Bears drafted him through its Northern Territory state zone.
+In the 1991 AFL draft struggling Australian Football League (AFL) club Brisbane Bears drafted him through its Northern Territory state zone.
 Buckley challenged the AFL draft system and sparked controversy by initially resisting a move to Brisbane.
 His dreams were to play in Melbourne due to its culture in the sport, therefore felt the Bears were an undesirable career option.
 However, AFL draft rules prevented him from playing with another AFL club and so remained in the SANFL.

 Buckley signed with the Bears for the 1993 AFL season as part of a deal between Buckley and the Bears that allowed him to go to the club of his choice the following season.
 Brisbane hoped his time in Queensland would be long enough to change his mind.
 Buckley immediately demonstrated his potential, playing 20 games, kicking 21 goals and impressing with his general play.
 He was the inaugural winner of the Norwich Rising Star Award and finished a close second in the Bears' best-and-fairest award.